 running: they return

-false when validation fails and they didn't actually
+false when validation fails and they don't actually

-perform any operation on database.
+perform any operations on the database.
 All of these have a bang counterpart (that

 update!), which are stricter in that

 ActiveRecord::RecordInvalid if validation fails.